-Setting prices in response to demand can bring benefits to both organisations and audiences.
+Setting prices in response to demand can bring benefits to both organizations and audiences.
 It's a practice that's commonly used in other sectors, from booking train tickets early to enjoy the best prices, to paying extra for flexibility when confirming a hotel.
-Whilst it's not yet as widely adopted in the cultural sector, organisations who price flexibly have seen a positive impact on booking patterns, revenue and staff capacity.
+While it's not yet as widely adopted in the cultural sector, flexible pricing has shown a positive impact on purchasing patterns, revenue and staff capacity for the organizations that implement it.

 When tickets go on sale at a fixed or highest price, it's impossible to increase overall income potential and easy to reduce it.
-Last minute offers, inflexible policy and lack of fees on the door all work to deter early bookers
+Last minute offers, inflexible policy and lack of fees at the door all work to deter early buyers.

-Choosing the right fixed pricing model for each event relies on accurate forecasting and assumptions about audience behaviours.
-With a flexible, popularity-based pricing model, it's possible to accelerate slow sales and maximise the potential of the most popular events.
+Choosing the right fixed pricing model for each event relies on accurate forecasting and assumptions about audience behaviors.
+With a flexible, popularity-based pricing model, it's possible to accelerate slow sales and maximize the potential of the most popular events.